Raiden-Zhu/ICLR-2025-DICE/README.md

 ### Citation

-Please consider citing our paper if you find this repo useful in your work😀
+Please consider citing our paper if you find this repo useful in your work 😀.

 ```
 @inproceedings{